 - Honesty, particularly in relation to the potential for your claim

-The journey to concluding a medical negligence case is long, complicated and emotional, so it is important you are comfortable with the solicitor who is on that journey with you.
+The journey to concluding a claim for medical negligence is long, complicated and emotional – it is important you are comfortable with the solicitor who is on that journey with you.

 In addition, it is important that your solicitor has the time to devote to your case and secure the justice you deserve.
 Even with the right expertise, the complex nature of these claims demands a solicitor’s total attention.

-That is why we devote one solicitor to each client throughout their whole case.
-This helps to ensure that their questions are always answered and their claim remains a top priority.
-The fact that we make sure that a specialist is guiding your case, not a trainee solicitor or paralegal, allow us to focus on “more valuable” claims.
+That is why we devote one specialist solicitor to each client.
+This helps to ensure that their questions are always answered, and their claim remains a top priority.
+We make sure that an experienced medical negligence solicitor is guiding your case, not a trainee solicitor or paralegal.

-How can you find a medical negligence specialist?
+How can you find a medical negligence solicitor?

-In order to help ensure that the solicitor or firm you contact is a true medical negligence specialist, we recommend using the following channels to streamline your search:
+In order to help ensure that the solicitor or firm you contact is a true medical negligence expert, we recommend using the following channels to streamline your search:

 - Use the AvMA’s ‘Find a solicitor’ search, which will provide a list of local specialist medical negligence solicitors to your area who have been accredited to their organisation’s high standards.

-Using these routes, or by thoroughly researching the options following a Google search will make sure you find someone specifically trained in medical law and with the capacity to pursue hospital negligence claims, rather than run the risk of working with a generalist practitioner.
+Using these routes, or by thoroughly researching the options following a Google search, will make sure you find someone specifically trained in medical law and with the capacity to pursue hospital negligence and other healthcare claims, rather than run the risk of working with a generalist practitioner.

 Speak to true medical negligence experts

 It is impossible to overstate the long-term impact that a medical mistake can have on a patient and their loved ones.
-And while you cannot undo the emotional or physical damage, you should feel confident that you have a team of specialist medical negligence solicitors in your corner that can help you get life back on track.
+And while no-one can undo the emotional or physical damage, you should feel confident that you have a team of specialist medical negligence solicitors in your corner that can help you get life back on track.

-At Gadsby Wicks, we promise you the best result possible.
-Through decades of combined experience, you can rely on us to support you at every stage of your claim, in order to help you to secure the compensation, answers and justice you deserve.
+At Gadsby Wicks, we promise you an experienced and specialist solicitor.
+We have decades of combined experience so that you can rely on our No Win, No Fee medical negligence solicitors to support you at every stage of your claim, in order to help you to secure the compensation, answers and justice you deserve.